Skip to content

 Anoplodera sexguttata

 This rare beetle is an excellent example of how important it is to have a diverse range of deadwood available within the landscape.
-For two to three years, the larvae will feed exclusively on the heartwood of native broadleaves (e.g., oak, beech, and hornbeam) that are being decayed by oak curtain crust fungus (Hymenochaete rubiginosa).
-The larvae will then pupate within dry sapwood in early spring before flying as adults during warmer weather.
+For two to three years, the larvae will feed exclusively on the heartwood of native broadleaves (such as oak, beech and hornbeam) that are being decayed by Oak Curtain Crust Fungus (Hymenochaete rubiginosa).
+The larvae will then pupate in dry sapwood in early spring before flying as adults during warmer weather.

 They are strongly attracted to a range of white flowers growing in sunny glades and wood edges, particularly umbel, and likely require the nectar before being able to breed.
 The beetle is thought to breed in old, barkless oak branches and trunks in semi-shade at wood edges, glades or rides, but has also been found in the open and on living trees where some dead heartwood is exposed.